Why do I need a booster dose?

 A booster dose of an FDA-approved or FDA-authorized COVID-19 vaccine is recommended for moderately to severely immunocompromised New Yorkers 5 and older who:

-- Received 3 doses of an mRNA vaccine as their primary series.
-For those 5-11 years old, a monovalent booster dose should be administered 3 months after the third dose.
-For those 12 and above, a bivalent booster should be given at least 2 months after the third dose or last monovalent booster.
+Received 3 doses of an mRNA vaccine as their primary series.
+For those 5 years of age and up years a bivalent booster should be given at least 2 months after the third dose or last monovalent booster.

 When should I receive my bivalent booster dose if I already had a monovalent?

-New Yorkers who are 18 years of age and older may receive un updated bivalent booster dose of either Pfizer or Moderna at least 2 months after their most recent monovalent booster dose.
+New Yorkers who are 6 years of age and older may receive an updated bivalent booster dose of either Pfizer or Moderna at least 2 months after their most recent monovalent booster dose.

 At this time, only one bivalent booster dose is recommended for all individuals, if you are unsure if you have received a monovalent or bivalent booster dose previously, please contact your health care provider.